lowrycito/handbook/pages/study-manual-general-handbook-4-leadership-in-the-church-of-jesus-christ.md

 Seek the influence of the Spirit as you prepare and teach.
 The Holy Ghost carries the truth unto the hearts and minds of those you teach (see 2 Nephi 33:1).

-Teach members to devote themselves to prayerfully studying the gospel both personally and with their families.

 If you are called or assigned to preside in a Church meeting or activity, ensure that the teaching is edifying and doctrinally correct (see Doctrine and